ZhoraKornev/zoneminder.master-docker/README.md

 The configuration settings that are needed for this implementation of Zoneminder are pre-applied and do not need to be changed on the first run of Zoneminder.

-This verson will now upgrade from previous versions.
+This version will now upgrade from previous versions.

 ### Remove files of events
 ```bash